Luminar Neo: Reception

-Luminar Neo also has other editing tools, such as Erase, Sunrays, Glow, Dodge & Burn, Landscape, Details, Denoise, Mood (for working with LUTs), Color, Toning, Dramatic, Color Harmony, Mystical, Film Grain, Matte, Vignette, Clone, High Key, Optics, Light, Black & White, and others.

-My photo editor

 Luminar Neo has won multiple top industry awards, such as the Red Dot Brands & Communication Design award in the User Interface category and the TIPA World Awards for Best Imaging Software in 2022 and in 2023.

 Forbes Advisor added Luminar Neo to their list of Best Photo Editing Software of 2023 reviewing the tool as: “Luminar Neo is a popular photo editing software, and for good reason.
 It uses AI-enabled editing tools to enhance images, such as adding rays of sunshine to a landscape image, to give an example.
 Its user-friendly interface (UI) allows even beginners to adapt to photo editing easily.
 Moreover, it has advanced features including tagging, lens correction and editing RAW images.”

 PC Magazine advised to choose Luminar Neo for “Clean interface, filters, and unique fixes.”

 TechRadar described Luminar Neo as “Powerful, very easy to use, and a great place to start for photographers who fear the complexity of Lightroom or Photoshop.”

-ExpertPhotography reviewed Luminar Neo and said, “The landmark photo editing software from Skylum.
-The incredible Skylum developers have put AI at the heart of Luminar Neo.
-And they’ve revolutionized photo editing forever.
-The results are genuinely impressive.”